autonity/autonity.py/README.md

 Contract functions are ordered alphabetically in order to produce deterministic output.
 After executing the script against a new version of the code, the diffs can be reviewed to determine which methods have been modified, removed or added.
-The generated Python wrappers include the contract ABIs as Python dictionaries.
+The generated Python bindings include the contract ABIs as Python dictionaries.

 If there is a new contract to include, add a new target to `Makefile` and a new factory function to `autonity/factories.py`.